Italy and Austria pledge 'fluid' border during summer migrant surge

 Earlier on Friday, Austrian media reported that the government planned to toughen controls at the border crossing, a vital north-south passage, on June 1.
 That was not mentioned in the statement.

 More than 300,000 migrants reached Italy by sea in 2014-15.
 Most took advantage of the EU's passport-free zone to quickly move on into northern Europe.
-That prompted border closures that threaten the EU's Schengen system [nL3N1744FK].
+That prompted border closures that threaten the EU's Schengen system.

 More than 16,000 people made the crossing from North Africa to Italy in the first three months of 2016, some 6,000 more than in the same period last year, according to Italy's Interior Ministry.